canonical/ossa/ossa-lite-madison/README.md

+# Lite Madison Script (ossa-lite-madison)
+This script runs from a local system against a remote target

+## Script Duration
+ossa-lite-madison should complete is less than 2 minutes

 ## Script Options
 There is only one option/argument required for ossa-lite-madison.sh
 * Credentials for the remote host that you wish to scan